MahmouddTahaa/weapon-detection-system/README.md

 - **Misclassifications**: Check console logs for detection details; consider retraining or fine-tuning.
 - **Performance**: Optimize with GPU support or reduce resolution if slow.

-## License
-[Specify license, e.g., MIT] - Add your preferred license here.

 ## Contact
-For issues or contributions, contact [your email or GitHub].
+For issues or contributions, contact me.